Trusted WordPress tutorials, when you need them most.

 It comes with a website application firewall, which filters all traffic to your website and blocks suspicious requests.

-The basic Wordfence plugin is free, but it also comes with a premium version that gives you access to more advanced features such as country blocking, firewall rules updated in real-time, scheduled scanning, etc.
+The basic Wordfence plugin is free, but a premium version is available.
+This version gives you access to more advanced features, such as country blocking, firewall rules updated in real-time, scheduled scanning, etc.

 How to Install and Set Up Wordfence in WordPress